John Cunliffe (author)

-John Arthur Cunliffe (16 June 1933 – 20 September 2018) was an English children's book author and television presenter who created the characters of Postman Pat and co-wrote and presented the first two series of Rosie and Jim.
+John Arthur Cunliffe (16 June 1933 – 20 September 2018) was an English children's author and television presenter who created Postman Pat and presented the first two series of Rosie and Jim.

 Early life

 John Arthur Cunliffe was born in Colne, Lancashire, on 16 June 1933, the only child of Nelly and Arthur Cunliffe.
 His father left the family when John was a baby.
 His great-uncle Herbert introduced him to the literary works of Charles Dickens and William Shakespeare, and let him use the microscope he kept in his front room.
 Cunliffe was very tall for his age, and bullied at school because of this.
 He attended Colne Grammar School, and later lived in Kendal, Westmorland, where the area's small towns and villages provided inspiration for his most famous character, Postman Pat.
 Greendale, where the series is set, is based on Longsleddale.
 Although Cunliffe wanted to become a writer when he left school, he was unsure how to go about this and between 1951 and 1973 was employed mainly as a librarian, including two years spent working for the British Council in Belgrade, Yugoslavia.
 During 1955 and 1956, he drove a van as a mobile librarian in rural Northumberland, and drew on this experience when creating Postman Pat.

 After deciding to change career, in 1975 Cunliffe obtained a Certificate in Education from the Charlotte Mason College of Education in Ambleside, Cumbria, and taught at Castle Park Primary School in Kendal.
 He later worked for Manchester Education Committee as a visiting teacher/advisor on children's books.
 From 1981 to 1985 he was deputy head teacher at Crowcroft Park Primary School in Manchester, following which he had a part-time job at Manchester Teacher's Centre promoting the use of computers in primary schools.